tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-t-sql-tuesday-016-top.md

 I become interested in the problem of finding N percent of the group after reading this thread in tek-tips forum [SQL Min 1 of Top 10% and Max 1 of Bottom 10%???][8]

 The first idea of approaching this problem is in using NTILE() ranking function.
-It is as close as we can get, but yet it&#8217;s not an exactly percentage.
+It is as close as we can get, but yet it's not an exactly percentage.

 Here is an example that demonstrates discrepancy: